simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 **DISCLAIMER:**
 Read the entire README before you start.
-I am not responsible for any damages you may cause.
+We are not responsible for any damages you may cause.
 Should you find an error or improve anything — whether in the config or in the documentation — please consider opening an issue or pull request.
-If you find my work useful, please consider donating via PayPal.
+If you find our work useful, please consider donating via PayPal.
-It would mean a lot to me.
+It would mean a lot to us.

 duszmox's donate link:
 [![donate](https://img.shields.io/badge/-buy%20me%20a%20coffee-orange)](https://www.paypal.com/donate?hosted_button_id=UW5DT28YP3QQUS)